kubernetes/kubectl/cmd/kinflate/longerDemo/customization.md

 It becomes her own version of the _app_.

-She can capture upgrades (manifest and resource changes) by rebasing from the original.
+She can capture upgrades (i.e. manifest and resource changes) by rebasing from the original.